 To find the right ski boot flex for you, make sure you’re being honest about your skiing ability.
 If you ski with a more upright stance, chances are a ski boot with a more intermediate flex point is best for you.
 If you are an aggressive skier who tends to actively drive your skis, you need a boot with a stiffer flex designed for expert skiers.

-But you also need to take into consideration your body habitus, if you will.
+But you also need to take into consideration your body stature.
 Do you have broad shoulders and strong legs?
 A slight frame?
 What is the force you are putting behind the boot?
 What is your ankle range of motion?

 Although flex is definitely dependent on the type of skier you are and how aggressive you are, if you are not physically able to flex the boot, you’re going to have a hard time skiing.
 You’ll either have too much or not enough boot for your ability.
 Either way, you’ll have difficulty driving your skis as a result.